UpGoerFive/Diagnosing-Pneumonia_CNN/README.md

 - Test Accuracy of ~90%
 - Test Recall of ~98%

-You can scan this to check our best model in detail on TensorBoard
+You can scan this to check our best model in detail on TensorBoard or Click [here](https://tensorboard.dev/experiment/0K1t8rFYTWG06klkGIkjWQ/#scalars)

 ![Best Model Graph](images/presentation_plots/bestmodel.png)